MicrosoftLearning/DP-900ES-Microsoft-Azure-Data-Fundamentals/readme.md

+**Important Notice!**

+This repo was replaced by a [new repo](https://github.com/MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals.es-es) on December 18th 2021.
+We're making this change to improve the localized version of this content and reduce the delta between English and localized content updates.
+After a short interval, this repo will be archived.

+**Contributions**

+At this time, we are not accepting external contributions to this repo.
+If you have suggestions or spot any errors, please create a pull request or report an issue on the [new repo](https://github.com/MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals.es-es).

 # Conceptos básicos de Microsoft Azure Data

 Este repositorio contiene los ejercicios de laboratorios prácticos para el curso [*Conceptos básicos de Microsoft Azure Data* (DP-900)](https://docs.microsoft.com/es-es/learn/certifications/courses/dp-900t00) y los [módulos de aprendizaje autodirigido de Microsoft Learn](https://docs.microsoft.com/es-es/users/23110622/collections/0kjyh8rn5gdrjj/) Los laboratorios están pensados para complementar los materiales de aprendizaje y permiten practicar el uso de las tecnologías descritas en estos materiales.